 Despite overwhelming evidence supporting the benefits of regular physical activity, relatively few older adults achieve the minimum recommended amount of weekly physical activity.1 The trend toward increasing physical inactivity among the elderly raises concern, especially in light of research suggesting that physically active adults have a lower risk of cognitive decline and dementia compared to inactive adults.2 Efforts to slow cognitive decline and dementia are paramount given the lack of effective treatment options in addition to the associated social and economic burdens.

 The precise neuroprotective mechanism resulting from enhanced physical activity remains unclear.
-One prevailing hypothesis suggests improved cardiovascular fitness reduces cerebrovascular disease.3 Cardiovascular fitness, defined as the body’s maximal capacity for oxygen consumption (VO2max), is an important variable for consideration, as cardiovascular fitness declines with age, but can increase with regular physical activity.
+One of the prevailing hypotheses suggests that improved cardiovascular fitness reduces cerebrovascular disease.3 Cardiovascular fitness, defined as the body’s maximal capacity for oxygen consumption (VO2max), is an important variable for consideration, as cardiovascular fitness declines with age, but can be increased with regular physical activity.

-Drawing patients from the original Austrian Stroke Prevention Study, Freudenberger et al conducted a follow-up cohort study to clarify the connection between cardiorespiratory fitness and cognitive function.
+Drawing upon patients from the original Austrian Stroke Prevention Study, Freudenberger and colleagues conducted a follow-up cohort study to clarify the connection between cardiorespiratory fitness and cognitive function.
 The primary purpose of the study was to determine the effect of VO2max on global and domain-specific cognitive function.
-Researchers also attempted to determine whether the effect of VO2max on cognitive function was mediated by signs of brain aging seen on MRI.
+The researchers also attempted to determine whether the effect of VO2max on cognitive function was mediated by signs of brain aging seen on magnetic resonance imaging (MRI).

 The authors recruited 877 patients from the Austrian Stroke Prevention Study to participate.
 The original prevention study was a community-based cohort study that evaluated the effects of vascular risk factors on brain structure and function in elderly patients without a history of stroke or dementia.
-Participants recruited for the follow-up study underwent additional testing, including cognitive testing, exercise ECG, and MRI.
+Participants recruited for the follow-up study underwent additional testing, including cognitive testing, exercise ECG, and MRI of the brain.
 Cognitive testing consisted of a battery of validated tests involving memory, motor skills, and executive function.
 Exercise ECG was performed to estimate VO2max based on the formula: 15 x (maximum heart rate/resting heart rate).
-Researchers performed an MRI to quantify lacunar infarct burden, white matter lesions, and atrophy.
-The authors also assessed vascular risk factors and included cigarette smoking, hypertension, cholesterol, type 2 diabetes mellitus, and body mass index.
+MRI of the brain was performed to quantify lacunar infarct burden, white matter lesions, and atrophy.
+Vascular risk factors also were assessed and included cigarette smoking, hypertension, cholesterol, type 2 diabetes mellitus, and body mass index.

 With regard to the main outcome, VO2max displayed a positive linear trend for enhanced memory, executive function, and global cognition.
-The differences in effect size between the lowest and highest quartile of VO2max were 0.298 for memory (P = 0.001), 0.117 for executive function (P = 0.005), and 0.260 for global cognition (P = 0.001).
-Interestingly, the differences displayed by individuals in the highest vs. lowest quartile of VO2max corresponded to an age difference of four, six, and seven years for global cognition, memory, and executive function, respectively.
+The differences in effect size between the lowest and the highest quartile of VO2max were 0.298 for memory (P = 0.001), 0.117 for executive function (P = 0.005), and 0.260 for global cognition (P = 0.001).
+Interestingly, the differences displayed by individuals in the highest vs. lowest quartile of VO2max corresponded to an age difference of 4, 6, and 7 years for global cognition, memory, and executive function, respectively.
 Finally, with regard to secondary outcomes, the effect of VO2max on cognition was not mediated by the presence of lacunar infarcts, white matter lesions, or atrophy.

-Also consider a few inherent limitations of the study.
+A few inherent limitations of the study should be considered.
 The cross-sectional nature reflects correlations only at a moment in time.
-Clinicians can only infer the ability to improve cognitive function with improvements in VO2max.
-Additionally, one of the main variables, VO2max, was estimated and not directly measured, which could alter actual results.
+The ability to improve cognitive function with improvements in VO2max can only be inferred.
+It should also be noted that one of the main variables, VO2max, was estimated and not directly measured, which could alter the actual results.